meihonggao/GAE-LGA/README.md

-# GAE-LGA: Integration of multi-omics data with graph autoencoder to identify lncRNA-PCG associations
+# GAE-LGA: Integration of multi-omics data with graph autoencoders to identify lncRNA-PCG associations

 ## Requirements
 Before using GAE-LGA, users first need to install the following environments on their computers：